 Following the war, Perry Younghans was appointed keeper of Biloxi Lighthouse, which was now equipped with a fifth-order Fresnel lens.
-Work on restoring the tower started on September 11, 1866 and was completed just over two months later.
 Although the light is today a good distance from the water’s edge, this hasn’t always been the case.
 In the 1850s, the tower stood on the edge of a sand bank, just twenty-nine feet from the shoreline.
-A concrete seawall was constructed to protect the bank from erosion in 1854.
-During a storm in 1860, part of the wall collapsed, allowing the surging sea to undermine the foundation on one side of the tower.
-The resulting void caused the tower to lean two feet from vertical.
-A plain brick tower might have collapsed under such conditions, but Pleasonton's iron sheath, kept the tower intact.
-As part of the restoration work performed during the fall of 1866, earth was removed from beneath the lighthouse on the side opposite the lean, and the tower gradually returned to its former vertical position.
+A 104-foot-long concrete seawall was constructed in 1854 to protect the bank from erosion, something that would have been unnecessary according to Inspector Danville Leadbetter if the tower would have been placed “100 years from the edge of the bank,” where it “would have been equally efficient and perfectly safe.”

 The dilapidated keeper’s dwelling was also renovated in 1866, and both the tower and dwelling were painted.
 While the dwelling was painted white, Biloxi Lighthouse received a coat of black coal tar to protect it from rust.
 This color change led to the persistent myth that the tower was painted black to mourn the death of Abraham Lincoln.
-The lighthouse was repainted white in 1868 to make it stand out from the dark backdrop of trees near the lighthouse.
+As mariners had a hard time spotting the black tower during the day against a background of dark pine woods, Biloxi Lighthouse was repainted white in 1868.

 During the latter portion of Maria’s tenure, her daughter Miranda served as assistant keeper.
 Maria retired on December 31, 1918 at the age of seventy-seven and after more than fifty-one years of service at the lighthouse.
-When she passed away on August 20, 1925, the Lighthouse Service noted that during her service, she had a “perfectly clear record and the highest approval for her services.”
-Miranda Younghans was promoted to keeper upon the death of her mother and remained at the light until her retirement on April 23, 1929, during which time the lighthouse was electrified in 1926.
+When Maria passed away on August 20, 1925, the Lighthouse Service noted that during her service, she had a “perfectly clear record and the highest approval for her services.”
+Miranda Younghans was promoted to keeper upon the death of her mother and remained at the light until her retirement on April 23, 1929.
+Miranda turned seventy, the mandatory retirement age, in 1927, but she was allowed to keep the position for two more years.
+The lighthouse was electrified in 1926 during Miranda’s service.